top of page

 NEAT ID INTEGRATION GRANT

 7 NEAT ID Integration Grants have been awarded.
-NEAT ID have also supported junior doctors travelling to global conferences and provided grants supporting panel meetings.
-3 grants have been awarded at the end of 2022 and expect to begin in 2023.
+NEAT ID have also supported junior Doctors travelling to global conferences and provided grants supporting panel meetings.
+3 were awarded at the end of 2022. .

 What is a NEAT ID Integration Grant?